itversity/data-copier/03_reading_data_from_files/README.md

 * As our tables does not have constraints to enforce relationships we can load them in any order.

 ## Adding Pandas to the project
-We will be using Pandas to read the data from CSV files.
+We will be using Pandas to read the data from JSON files.
 Let us see how we can install and quickly validate.
 * Update **requirements.txt** with Pandas 1.3.2.
 ```
-psycopg2-binary==2.8.5
-SQLAlchemy==1.3.17
 pandas==1.3.2
 ```
 * Run `pip install -r requirements.txt` to ensure Pandas is installed as part of our project.